amfoss/praveshan/README.md

 # Fresher's Contest - FOSS@Amrita

 This test is meant for the people who are interested in joining the [FOSS@Amrita](https://github.com/amfoss) club.
-Follow the below tasks and submit a Issue in this repository so that we can check your progress among all the people.
+Follow the below tasks and submit an Issue in this repository so that we can check your progress among all the people.

 ## Base Rules

-**You are not allowed to use GUI-based navigation/operations like Editing, Unzipping, etc., but are excepted to find out solution with your coding and commanding skills** - you are accountable to show us ```proof of work```, by creating your own repository named `tasks-amfoss` which will contain whatever work you do for the test.
+**You are not allowed to use GUI-based navigation/operations like Editing, Unzipping, etc., but are excepted to find out a solution with your coding and commanding skills** - you are accountable to show us ```proof of work```, by creating your own repository named `tasks-amfoss` which will contain whatever work you do for the test.
 Push all your codes and screenshots to the repository.
 For avoiding malpractice, make your repository as  _private_  so that no one can take your code.
 Make it _public_ before you submit.

-**Plagrism will not be entertained** - You are allowed to refer to any online portal, tutorials, forum-answers etc. but copying your code from your friends (or as such from any online source) is strictly forbidden.
+**Plagiarism will not be entertained** - You are allowed to refer to any online portal, tutorials, forum-answers etc. but copying your code from your friends (or as such from any online source) is strictly forbidden.

-**Note that Individuals can be disqualified from the test at the organisers' discretion.** Reasons might include but are not limited to breaking the competition rules, or other unsporting behaviour.
+**Note that Individuals can be disqualified from the test at the organizers' discretion.** Reasons might include but are not limited to breaking the competition rules, or other unsporting behaviors.

 ## The Tasks